 Steve Martin and John Candy are a mismatch made in comedy heaven in a road movie that busts guts and seatbelts in equal measure.
 Martin is the ad man desperate to get home for the holidays who finds himself lumbered with Candy's oafish but well-meaning fellow traveller.
-Not even writer/director John Hughes' sentimental streak can slow down the constant traffic of verbal and visual gags.
+Writer/director John Hughes shifts confidently between the gears of slapstick and sentiment but nothing can slow down the constant traffic of verbal and visual gags.

 To anyone who has suffered the pains and anguish of long-distance travel, director John Hughes' nightmare odyssey may provide a crumb of comic comfort.

 Frazzled ad executive Neil (Martin) is on his way home for Thanksgiving after an out-of-state conference.
 Or is he?